spoonboy-io/morpheus-sdk/javascript/docs/ArchivesApi.md

 let bucket = "bucket_example"; // String | Bucket name
 let filepath = /config/environments/; // String | The path to to search for files under.
 Default is the root directory /. let opts = {
-  'name': example-%, // String | Filter by name, wildcard may be specified as %, eg. example-% 'phrase': "phrase_example", // String | Search phrase for partial matches on name or description 'fullTree': false // Boolean | Include files under sub directories too.
+  'name': test-config.yaml, // String | If specified will return an exact match on file name 'phrase': test-%.yaml, // String | Search phrase for partial matches on file name, wildcard may be specified as %, eg. example-% This also searches for files under sub directories too.
+  'fullTree': false // Boolean | Include files under sub directories too.
 This is always true when searching with phrase.
 };
 apiInstance.listArchiveFiles(bucket, filepath, opts, (error, data, response) => {